 Madam C. J. Walker, the entrepreneur who launched a hair care business that made her one of America's first Black female success stories—the subject of "Self Made," a new Netflix series starring Octavia Spencer—first came to Harlem in the early 1910s.

 After growing her business in the Midwest, she bought two townhouses on W 136th Street near Lenox Avenue and hired African American architect Vertner Tandy to transform them into a single residence that included a retail store on the ground floor.

 The Madam C.J.
 Walker mansion, an elegant red-brick double-wide townhouse at 108 W 136th Street, was finally built in 1915.

-Walker died four years later and left the Harlem house and a second mansion she had built in the suburbs to her daughter, A'lelia Walker Robinson, who took over the business.
+Suffering from ill health, Walker died only four years later.
+But she left the Harlem residence and a second mansion she had built in the suburbs to her daughter, A'lelia Walker Robinson, who took over the business.

-But in 1941, the townhouse, which by then belonged to the city, was torn down and became the Countee Cullen Branch of the New York Public Library.
+But in 1941, the mansion, which by then belonged to the city, was torn down and became the Countee Cullen Branch of the New York Public Library.

 Today scaffolding covers the facade of the library, and the only physical reminder of the magnificent building that once stood nearby can be found on a street sign at the corner of W 136th Street and Lenox Avenue—last year it was renamed Madam C. J. & A'Lelia Walker Place.

 For daily updates, follow The Curious Uptowner on Facebook, Instagram and Twitter